Tarkshya-26/Tarkshya-26/README.md

   <img src="assets/banner-dark.svg" alt="Tarkshya Bhardwaj — AI &amp; Security Engineer.
 LLM engineering, agentic AI systems, AI security, and MCP tool boundaries.">
 </picture>

-I build systems where models move past conversation — connecting to real tools, APIs, data, and infrastructure — and work out the security boundaries that appear once a model is given the ability to act.
+I build systems where models move past conversations, connecting to real tools, APIs, data, and infrastructure and work out the security boundaries that appear once a model is given the ability to act.
 Most recently **Information Security Intern at PayU** (Dec 2025 – Mar 2026), building agentic AI into enterprise security workflows on live infrastructure.

 > An LLM is a reasoning component inside a system, not the architecture itself.
-Tool access is where the security lives — giving an agent API access is giving it execution privilege, so it gets scoped like one.
+Tool access is where the security lives, giving an agent API access is giving it execution privilege, so it gets scoped like one.

 ## 01 · Selected work

-- **Risk Register Chatbot** · `PayU — internal` — A conversational agent that reads and acts on the enterprise Risk Register.
+- **Risk Register Chatbot** · `PayU — internal` : A conversational agent that reads and acts on the enterprise Risk Register.
 Python/FastAPI backend, MCP tool layer, Jira API integrations, deployed on Amazon Linux EC2 behind Nginx.
-- **[Agentic AI with Frameworks](https://github.com/Tarkshya-26/Agentic_AI_with_Frameworks)** — Hands-on implementations of agentic systems across OpenAI Agents SDK, CrewAI, LangGraph, AutoGen, and MCP.
+- **[Agentic AI with Frameworks](https://github.com/Tarkshya-26/Agentic_AI_with_Frameworks)** : Hands on implementations of agentic systems across OpenAI Agents SDK, CrewAI, LangGraph, AutoGen, and MCP.
-- **[LLM Engineering](https://github.com/Tarkshya-26/LLM-Engineering)** — RAG, embeddings, reranking, and retrieval evaluation (MRR/nDCG), alongside tool calling and open-source models.
+- **[LLM Engineering](https://github.com/Tarkshya-26/LLM-Engineering)** : RAG, embeddings, reranking, and retrieval evaluation (MRR/nDCG), alongside tool calling and open-source models.
-- **[AI Security](https://github.com/Tarkshya-26/AI_Security)** — Notes, labs, and threat models from the TryHackMe AI Security path: LLM attack surfaces, prompt injection, RAG and agent vulnerabilities, and model supply chain.
+- **[AI Security](https://github.com/Tarkshya-26/AI_Security)** : Notes, labs, and threat models from the TryHackMe AI Security path: LLM attack surfaces, prompt injection, RAG and agent vulnerabilities, and model supply chain.
-- **Personal AI Chatbot** — Fully local inference: Qwen served through Ollama with a Gradio interface, no cloud APIs.
+- **Personal AI Chatbot** : Fully local inference: Qwen served through Ollama with a Gradio interface, no cloud APIs.

 ## 02 · Stack